 This Yard Force model is a good pick for frequent yard work and commercial lawn maintenance.
 The 120-volt model can handle the roughest mowing situations, and it comes with an innovative feature that only a few cordless mowers have: Two battery slots that allow you to connect dual batteries at the same time and switch from one to the other when one starts running low on juice.
 Several self-propelled options are available, and this is another mower with sensors that can increase blade speeds when necessary.

-The whole package may provide too much power and features for smaller yards, but thethrives when tackling bigger jobs.
+The whole package may provide too much power and features for smaller yards, but the Yard Force YF120VRX thrives when tackling bigger jobs.

 Of course, some people have very small lawns or patches of grass that need a light, inexpensive touch.
 In these cases, a corded mower is a fine choice and an inexpensive option, which is why Black + Decker provides this convertible electric mower.
 It mows a 12-inch wide path for grass section, then turns into an edger or even a trimmer for taking care of nearby projects.

-All in all, theis a great choice for people who may just have a strip of lawn by the sidewalk, but still want to make sure it looks its best.
+All in all, the Black+Decker BESTA512CM is a great choice for people who may just have a strip of lawn by the sidewalk, but still want to make sure it looks its best.